Police

 Taxis in cities operate like buses, picking up passengers while there is still room in the vehicle.
 They often take indirect routes.
 Many don't meet basic safety requirements.

-If, despite our advice, you choose to travel by taxi, use only trusted taxis or transportation arranged by the hotel.
+If, despite our advice, you choose to travel by taxi, use only trusted registered taxis or transportation arranged by the hotel.

 Arrange for someone to meet you on arrival at the airport.
 Make sure you have confirmed prearranged transport.